utkarshatwork/taylor-francis-marketing-analytics/README.md

 - Which marketing channels are generating positive ROI and which are loss-making?
 - How much revenue can be directly attributed to each channel and campaign?
-- Which author segments — by institution type, job title, and behaviour — are the most commercially valuable?
+- Which author segments - by institution type, job title, and behaviour are the most commercially valuable?
 - Are there distinct behavioural segments among corporate authors that should be targeted differently?
 - Which subject areas drive the highest submission volume and revenue?
 - Which journals have the highest and lowest article acceptance rates?

-**The Deliverable:** A fully interactive Power BI report that gives the marketing and editorial teams a single source of truth for channel performance, audience intelligence, and campaign-level ROI — down to drill-through analysis of individual campaigns within each channel.